 Fauna and Flora

 Yellow arum is a rare plant found in the area.
-Adjacent to Houtenrus is Verloren Valei Nature Reserve where the critically endangered White-Winged Flufftail was spotted.
-Verloren Valei also serve as breeding grounds to Blue Crane, Crowned Crane and Wattled Crane.
+Adjacent to Houtenrus is Verloren Valei Nature Reserve where the critically endangered White Winged Flufftail was spotted.
+Verloren Valei also serves as breeding grounds to Blue Crane, Crowned Crane and Wattled Crane.
 These cranes are often spotted on the farm.
-So if you are into birding you just might get lucky with ticking these off your list.
+So if you are into birding you just might get lucky with ticking these, and others, off your list.

 Hiking, Jogging and MTB Cycling

-Kilometers of track allows for ample opportunity for guests to run, hike or cycle.
-A high altitude makes this the perfect training base .
+Kilometres of track allows for ample opportunity for guests to run, hike or cycle.
+A high altitude makes this the perfect training base.

 Not all our guests are into fitness.
-Houtenrus is also the ideal spot to simply rest, recharge, or even work on creative projects like writing.
+Houtenrus is also the ideal spot to simply rest, recharge, or even work on creative projects like writing or painting.
 Sit on the porch and listen to the farm sounds, watch the cattle and sheep graze in front of your yard.
 Have a braai or explore some of the hidden gems in and around Tonteldoos and Dullstroom.